Understanding pressure altitude and GPS altitude in aviation apps

 Airspeed and altitude differences

 Consider speed first.
-The panel in your airplane is showing indicated airspeed (IAS, derived from the pitot tube on the wing), while the iPad is showing groundspeed (derived from the GPS in your ADS-B receiver or iPad).
+The panel in your airplane shows indicated airspeed (IAS, derived from the pitot tube on the wing), while the iPad shows groundspeed (derived from the GPS in your ADS-B receiver or iPad).
 These are significantly different things, since one shows the speed at which your airplane is moving through the air mass and the other shows the speed at which your airplane is moving across the ground.
 If you’re worried about stall speed or best glide speed, indicated airspeed is the number you care about—this is the speed the wing “feels.”
 Groundspeed is helpful for estimating your time en route, but it is affected by wind and other factors.
 It’s helpful as a rough guess in an emergency, but it’s hardly a replacement for IAS.

 Altitude seems like it should be easier to compute, but similar problems quickly pop up.
 Take the example below, where we’re flying at 11,500 feet in a Cirrus and connected to an ADS-B receiver.
 Even though we are level at 11,500 with the autopilot on, ForeFlight shows 11,910 for altitude—a difference of some 410 feet.
 Your first clue is just below the altitude tape, where the app tells you it’s using GPS for the altitude source.